rust-lang/rfcs/text/3698-declarative-derive-macros.md

 we should consider additional features to make this easier to use for various use cases.

-We may want to provide a means to namespace helper attributes or detect collisions between them.
-This would apply to both proc macros and `macro_rules!` macros.

 We could provide a macro matcher to match an entire struct field, along with syntax (based on macro metavariable expressions) to extract the field name or type (e.g. `${f.name}`).
 This would simplify many common cases by leveraging